STEllAR-GROUP/hpx/docs/sphinx/manual/troubleshooting.rst

 |hpx|-application build type conformance
 ----------------------------------------

-Your application’s build type should align with the HPX build type.
+Your application's build type should align with the HPX build type.
 For example, if you specified ``-DCMAKE_BUILD_TYPE=Debug`` during the |hpx| compilation, then your application needs to be compiled with the same flag.
 We recommend keeping a separate build folder for different build types and just point accordingly to the type you want by using ``-DHPX_DIR=<build_dir>/lib/cmake/HPX``.